armory/docs/content/en/docs/spinnaker-user-guides/baking-images.md

 In this situation, the base OS selection (ubuntu/trusty/windows) will be ignored.

 You can also select a base AMI more dynamically by combing the 'Bake' stage type with the 'Find Image' stage type.
-For more details check out the [Find Images Guide]({% link _spinnaker_user_guides/find-images.md %})
+For more details check out the [Find Images Guide]({{< ref "find-images" >}}).

 ### Adding Debian Repositories